I’m sure you’ve had those moments when you’re watching T.V. but at the back of your mind lingers the thought that you need to put your laundry away.

 Or maybe there’s an email or text that you need to write to someone; or perhaps there’s a book you bought that you really wanted to read and haven’t gotten round to starting it.

-And yet, despite these harmless tasks that could be done so easily and quickly, we remain sat on our backsides watching episode after episode of our favourite Netflix series as more and more chores build up.
+And yet, despite these harmless tasks that could be done so easily and quickly, you continue watching episode after episode of your favourite Netflix series as more and more chores build up.

 Part of this laziness may be procrastination, or it could just be simply that, laziness.

-And of course, us being the ambitious, goal-driven, determined people that we are, we can’t let laziness stand in the way of being productive and getting things done.
+And of course, you being the ambitious, goal-driven, determined person that you are, you can’t let laziness stand in the way of being productive and getting things done!

-We need to find a way to remove all annoying hindrances so we have enough time for ourselves to not only work but also enjoy our free time.
+You need to find a way to remove distractions so you have enough time for yourself to not only work but also to enjoy your free time.

-But it also ensures that you’ve done all those pesky chores so that you don’t have to spend an entire Sunday wasting your time on them.
+It allows you to continue having those lazy days but it also ensures that you’ve done all those pesky chores so that you don’t need to spend an entire Sunday wasting your time on them.

 I’ve also written a post going through 8 realistic tips to make your morning routine immediately better.
 This post goes through simple steps you can take to set yourself up for the day.